Now you can indulge your craving for roast potatoes when it's sweltering outside without heating up the entire kitchen.

 This eggplant Parmesan isn't exactly traditional, and we consider that a darn good thing.
 We defy you to try it and not like it.

 This brashly untraditional panzanella grills the bread so you can dispense with waiting for stale bread.
 Still frugal.
 Still stunning.
 Still more than the sum of its parts.

-Peachy keen.
-Pretty much sums up how we feel toward this simple, skewer-y, summer salad of sorts that comes together in far less than an hour.
-Just can't get enough of it.
+We just can't get enough of this peachy, simple, skewer-y, summer salad of sorts that comes together in far less than an hour.
+Prep, grill, toss.
+You're done.